 Generate a Group Identifier TLV from the TargetIdentifier in the received MIH_Group_Manipulate.request.

 Generate, as needed, a Multicast Address TLV from the multicast address corresponding to the TargetIdentifier in the received MIH_Net_Group_Manipulate.request.
-The Multicast Address Database serves for the purpose of finding the multicast address.
+The Multicast Address Database can serve for the purpose of finding the multicast address.

 (Optional) Generate a SubgroupRange TLV from the SubgroupRange in the received MIH_Net_Group_Manipulate.request.